-Six Lions Couldn’t Take Down A Buffalo, Then The Pride Male Arrives
+Six Lions Couldn’t Take Down a Buffalo, Then the Pride Male Arrives

 Written by Kirstin Harrington

-Updated: April 14, 2023
+Updated: November 15, 2023

 © Blue Slate Films/Shutterstock.com

 Although they are typically active at dawn and dusk and on cooler days, lions typically hunt at night and rest during the day.
 They sleep during the day under thorn bushes, frequently close to water sources.
-A video shows what happens when lions hunt during the day in Masai Mara.
+The video below shows what happens when lions hunt during the day in Masai Mara.

 lions